Chia-Codes/Portfolio/README.md

 #### Issue #1: Navbar Clear Did Not Close on Click
 - **Problem**: The navigation menu remained opening when clicking on skills section and background on items not visable.
-- **Fix**: I have not yet found a way to resolve this issue as the code sits the same for all navbar items.
+- **Fix**: This was fixed implmenting a javascript query before the body closing tag (</body>) fo navbar to be responsive collapsing on mobile devices.

 #### Issue #2: Large Images Impacting Loading Time
 - **Problem**: Image files where holding excessive data increasing loading time during performance.